-The collaborative process requires the separating or divorcing couple to sign an agreement (known as a "participation agreement") committing them to a series of four way meetings (the couple and their collaborative lawyers) and confirming that the participants will do all they can to resolve matters without going to court.
+In the collaborative family law process, you and your spouse/partner each appoint your own individual collaborative solicitor.
+The process requires you to sign an agreement (known as a "participation agreement") committing you and your spouse or partner to a series of four way meetings (you, your spouse/partner and your collaborative lawyers) and confirming that the participants will do all they can to resolve matters without going to court.

-At the end of the process, the two collaborative lawyers will draw up the documents to enable the divorce to be obtained and the financial settlement to be formally recorded in a court order.
+At the end of the process, the two collaborative solicitors will draw up the documents to enable the divorce to be obtained and the financial settlement to be formally recorded in a court order.

 What happens if the process doesn’t result in an agreement?

 If either you or your spouse/partner decide to opt out of the collaborative process and, instead, ask the court to resolve the outstanding issues, then neither of the collaborative lawyers who have been involved can continue to act.
 Both you and your spouse/partner must then instruct new solicitors.

 Why choose collaborative law?

 The collaborative process avoids the expense of litigating through the courts.
 It allows you and your spouse/partner to reach mutually agreed solutions, supported throughout by your own collaborative solicitor.

 Like mediation, the solicitors will guide you so that you can communicate more effectively.
 Unlike mediation, each lawyer will put your case forward and also give you advice.
 Often, the advice is given in the meetings so that you can each hear how similar or different each solicitor’s advice is.